Continuing Education Activity

 Specific primary psychotic disorders, with their subtypes, along with all other psychotic disorders, will be discussed in detail in other activities.

 The course for schizophrenia was once believed to be unvaryingly poor, although now studies have shown there is potential for good outcomes.
 The multitude of newer medications, along with an option for long-acting injectable antipsychotics, has given patients a variety of treatment options along with addressing compliance issues.
 As stated earlier, early intervention, along with intensive treatment, seems to be of utmost importance in long-term outcomes.
-There is little data supporting evidence either way for a single psychotic episode related to a medical or neurologic condition, and prognosis would be condition dependent.
+There is little data supporting evidence either way for a single psychotic episode related to a medical or neurologic condition, and prognosis would be condition-dependent.
 Treating the current episode, along with the underlying illness, would be considered the best course of action.

-In any psychotic episode, regardless of etiology, there is always risk danger to self or others.
+In any psychotic episode, regardless of etiology, there is always a risk of danger to self or others.
 These patients require admission to a safe and therapeutic medical setting.
 Involuntary admission criteria will vary by state/country.

 Paranoia, fear, suspicion, or other symptoms of psychosis may prevent a patient from getting the help they need initially, as well as hinder their capability for medication and treatment compliance.